webdesigndecal/mark2html/README.md

 # Usage

 Your markdowns stay the same.
+For detailed notes about the markdown syntax (in GitHub flavor), please check [showdown](https://github.com/showdownjs/showdown/blob/master/README.md).

 Here are some exciting macros to enhance your experience,

 ## Including